MHCommunity/mousehunt-improved/README.md

 ### Location HUDS

+- Balack's Cove
+  - Shows a countdown to the next low, mid, and high tides.
 - Forbidden Grove
   - Shows a countdown to the closing time, rather than just a progress bar.
 - Iceberg